Pork Rib Stew

 Can you freeze pork rib stew?

 Yes!
-This is a great option to freeze and pull out again later when you're craving something warm and hearty.
-In an airtight container, the stew will last for 2-3 months.
+This is a great option to freeze and pull out again later when you’re craving something warm and hearty.
+In a freezer container, the stew will last for 2-3 months.

 Can I add any other vegetables?

 Sure!
-You can add other root vegetables like parsnips or turnips.
+You can add other root vegetables, such as parsnips or turnips.
 Mushrooms are always great in stew, too.
-And sometimes it's nice to stir some greens like chopped spinach or swiss chard in at the very end.
+And sometimes it’s nice to stir in some greens, like chopped spinach or Swiss chard, at the very end.

 Pork Rib Stew Recipe